 Pennsylvania sports betting status

 Pennsylvania was already ahead of the curve in that regard, having legalized sports gambling in October 2017.
-A gamble by state officials could pay off by the end of 2018 with Pennsylvania potentially joining Delaware and New Jersey as states offering legalized sports betting in the mold of Nevada.
+A gamble by state officials could pay off by the end of 2018 with Pennsylvania potentially joining Delaware, New Jersey, Mississippi and West Virginia as states offering legalized sports betting in the mold of Nevada.

 The same bill also allows for online casinos and poker via any of the state’s 12 casinos.
-The casinos can apply for a $10 million license to run those games and begin construction on live sportsbooks, and many began doing so in May 2018 following the SCOTUS decision.
+The casinos can apply for a $10 million license to run those games and begin construction on live sportsbooks.

 Sports Betting FAQ